nashville-software-school/client-side-mastery/book-5-a-sink-repair/chapters/AS_INTRO.md

 Once they are done with a job, they want a way to...

 1. Track who worked on the service request.
-It could be only one of them that worked on the job, or they could both work on it if it's a large job.
-1. Once Maude and/or Merle are recorded to have finished the job, they want the UI to reflect that the job is complete.
+2. Once Maude and/or Merle are recorded to have finished the job, they want the UI to reflect that the job is complete.

 If they don't have time to work on a particular request, they want the ability to delete it from the list.